askmeegs/build-a-platform-with-krm/1-setup/README.md

 ```

-9. **Run the cluster setup script.** This sets up Kubernetes contexts, and sets up the Kubernetes namespaces you'll deploy the application into, in the next demo.
+9. **Run the cluster setup script.** This registers the clusters to the Anthos dashboard, sets up Kubernetes contexts, and sets up the Kubernetes namespaces you'll deploy the application into, in the next demo.

 ```
 ./cluster-setup.sh